tinymce/tinymce-docs/configure/jwt-authentication.md

 ## Private/Public Key Pair

-Tokens used by the TinyMCE cloud services are executed using a public/private RSA key.
+Tokens used by the TinyMCE cloud services make use of a public/private RSA key-pair.
 This allows you as an integrator to have full control over the authentication as we don't store the private key.
 Only you have access to the private key, and only you can produce valid tokens.
 We can only verify that they are valid and extract user information from that token.

 The private/public key pair is created in your [Tiny account page](https://apps.tiny.cloud/my-account/jwt-key-manager/), but we only store the public key on our side.
 The private key is for you to store in your backend.